 Tobacco use surcharge

-In addition, a $50 monthly surcharge will be applied to employees and spouses who use tobacco products.
-During Annual Enrollment, you will be asked to attest to your and your enrolled spouse’s tobacco status.
-By completing the tobacco cessation program described on page 8, the surcharge can be stopped and removed prospectively during the year by calling 866.553.9409.
+A $50 monthly surcharge will be applied to employees and spouses who use tobacco products.
+During enrollment, you will be asked to attest to your and your enrolled spouse’s tobacco status.
+By completing the tobacco cessation program, the surcharge can be stopped and removed prospectively during the year by calling 888.850.1712.